-The nutritional benefits of bone broth are substantial and your bowl of bone broth contains a healing helping of glucosamine and chondroitin sulfate, which work together to reduce inflammation, joint pain and other symptoms of...
+The nutritional benefits of bone broth are substantial and your bowl of bone broth contains a healing helping of glucosamine and chondroitin sulfate, which work together to reduce inflammation, joint pain, and other symptoms...

 Coaching can be a very satisfying career--after all, your clients seek you out to get help with their nutrition and overall wellness.
 But sometimes the promise of having a lucrative career as a health coach just doesn’t happen.
 Your business is irregular at best, nonexistent at the worst.

 Or maybe you’re frustrated--your clients aren’t getting the results they should be and they seem confused on how to deal with all these “health foods” you’re asking them to eat.
 They’re intimidated to have to actually cook them and need more guidance perhaps, than you’re able to give.